First confirmed speakers with whom we will enjoy challenging current assumptions about governance and build new ones.

 What are the assumptions about human beings that will allow us to create the best forms of governance?

-Sean Hinton joined the Open Society Foundations in September 2015 as director of the Economic Advancement Program and chief executive officer of the Soros Economic Development Fund.
+Sean Hinton joined the Open Society Foundations in September 2015 as Chief Executive Officer of the Soros Economic Development Fund and Director of the Economic Advancement Program

 Prior to this, Hinton was principal of Terbish Partners, which he founded in 2007 to provide strategic advisory services focusing on China, Mongolia, and Africa and the social and economic impact of large-scale extractive investments.
 He was a long-term senior advisor to Goldman Sachs (Asia) and the Rio Tinto group.
 His other roles have included: deputy chairman of SouthGobi Resources; special advisor to the CEO of SOHO China; and chairman of China Networks.